In Walked Love: Louise version

-British singer Louise covered "In Walked Love" and released it as the second single from her first album, Naked (1996), on March 4, 1996.
-Her version reached number 17 on the UK Singles Chart.
+British singer Louise covered "In Walked Love" and released it on March 4, 1996, as the second single from her first album, Naked (1996).
+Her version was produced by Simon Climie and reached number 17 on the UK Singles Chart.

 Critical reception

-A reviewer from Music Week gave Louise's version of the song three out of five, adding, Continuing to build profile, the former Eternal singer's voice sounds even stronger on this chartbound love ballad."
+A reviewer from Music Week gave Louise's version of "In Walked Love" three out of five, adding, "Continuing to build profile, the former Eternal singer's voice sounds even stronger on this chartbound R&B love ballad."
 Mark Sutherland from NME described it as "straightforwardly danceable".
+Gina Morris from Smash Hits gave it two out of five, writing, "Little Lu's second solo single is a bit poppier than her debut but, like a lame pony, it doesn't go anywhere."